kubernetes-csi/docs/book/src/csi-driver-object.md

 ## What creates the CSIDriver object?

-CSI drivers do not need to create the `CSIDriver` object directly.
-Instead they may use the [cluster-driver-registrar](cluster-driver-registrar.md) sidecar container (customizing it as needed with startup parameters) -- when deployed with a CSI driver it automatically creates a `CSIDriver` CRD representing the driver.
+CSI drivers do not need to create the `CSIDriver` CRD or CR directly.
+Instead they may use the [cluster-driver-registrar](cluster-driver-registrar.md) sidecar container (customizing it as needed with startup parameters).
+When deployed with a CSI driver it automatically creates a `CSIDriver` CRD (if one doesn't already exist) and a `CSIDriver` CR to represent the driver.

 ### Enabling CSIDriver